ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Issuance phase {#issuance-phase}

-The issuance phase allows the client to receive `m` anonymous authorization tokens from the server.
+The issuance phase is a two-round protocol that allows the client to receive `m` anonymous authorization tokens from the server.
+The first round sees the server generate a commitment.
+The second round sees the server issue a token to the client.

 ~~~
   Client(pkS, m)                              Server(skS, pkS)
   ------------------------------------------------------------

+                    CommitRequest(server.id)
+                      ------------------->

+                                  st = GenerateState(skS, pkS)

+                               st
+                      <-------------------

-  cInput = Generate(m)
+  cInput = Generate(m, st)
   req = cInput.req

                               req